-Dr Brian Coffey is a lecturer in the School of Global, Urban and Social Studies.
+Dr Brian Coffey is a Vice-Chancellor's Research Fellow in the Centre for Urban Research at RMIT University.

 Brian's teaching responsibilities centre on policy studies.

 He is currently responsible for Environmental Policy (ENVI1127) and Policy Practice (Environment and Planning) (ENVI1050).

 Brian was awarded his PhD (Policy Studies) by the University of Queensland in 2010.

 He also has undergraduate and graduate degrees from Griffith University (B. Sci.
 Australian Environmental Studies), University of New England (Grad Dip.
 Resource Economics), and RMIT University (M. Soc.
 Sci.
 (Environmental Policy).